 500 g / 17.6 oz lukewarm water

-Use the mixing bowl from your mixer.
-Add the water and yeast and mix with a spoon until the yeast has dissolved.
-Let it rest for 5-6 minutes until the yeast becomes foamy.
+In the bowl of your stand mixer, add the water and yeast.
+Stir with a spoon until the yeast dissolves, then let it sit for 5-6 minutes, or until it becomes foamy.

-Grease the whole interior of a bowl with oil.
-Transfer the dough to the bowl, cover with plastic wrap.
-Allow to rest for 30 minutes to 1 ½ hours, until it doubles in size.
+Lightly oil the inside of a large bowl.
+Transfer the dough to the oiled bowl, cover it with plastic wrap, and let it rest for 30 minutes to 1½ hours, until it doubles in size.

 March 5, 2017